LaunchCodeEducation/data-analysis/src/chapters/errors-and-debugging/exercises.rst

    c. ``points_earned = 23.4``, ``points_possible = 25``, Correct answer =
       ``93.6%``

    :ref:`Check Your Solutions<errors-and-debugging-exercise-solutions-part3a>`

-#.
+#. **Part 2: Convert a Student's Percentage into a Letter Grade**
    This `program <https://replit.com/@launchcode/DebuggingExercises04>`__ should convert a student's percentage into a letter grade.
    The code follows a simple 10-point scale and allows for decimal results:

    A: 100% - 90%, B: 89 - 80, C: 79 - 70, D: 69 - 60, F: Any score under 60%.